How Does Ranked-Choice Voting Work?

 For a voter, ranked-choice voting works exactly like that.

-Ranked-choice voting allows you to show the strength of your preference amongst a set of choices — typically used for decision-making or elections.
+Ranked-choice voting allows you to show the strength of your preference amongst a set of choices.
 You order your choices from most preferred to least and cast your vote.
 That’s all there is to it.

-If your most preferred choice isn’t viable (like a shirt that’s not in stock), your vote counts for your 2nd ranked choice.
-If THAT choice isn’t viable, your vote counts for your 3rd ranked choice and so on until one choice reaches a majority amongst the voters.
+If your most preferred choice isn’t viable (like a shirt that’s not in stock), your vote counts for your second ranked choice.
+If THAT choice isn’t viable, your vote counts for your third ranked choice and so on until one choice reaches a majority amongst the voters.

 With this approach, your vote has a higher chance of influencing the outcome.
 Your vote is better represented.
 Your voice is better heard.
 All it takes is using that ranking muscle that you’re already flexing throughout the day.